BCAppsLimited/StreetAs/getting-started.md

 # Installation and Configuration

+## Install

 Street As is available with a free trial through [Microsoft's AppSource](https://appsource.microsoft.com/en-US/marketplace/apps?product=dynamics-365-business-central).

+I'm going to assume you know how to install an app from AppSource, but rather than document that here, simply search using your web search engine and you'll find plenty of instructions and videos.
+When you find the app, you'll want to select the Free Trial option and you'll be able to select the plan.
+There is currently only a standard plan for Street As, so select that and whether you want to be billed monthly or annunally after the free trial has ended.
+Select the number of users you wish to license.
+You'll be able to purchase more user licenses at a later date and you'll need to assign the licenses to your users.

+## Assign Licenses

+Go to the [Microsoft 365 Admin Center](https://admin.microsoft.com/) and assign your Street As Standard licenses to your users the same as you would assign any other license to your users.

+Note that external users such as delegated admin agents, help desk agents, or admin partners will be assigned a free license automatically.

+## Grant Permissions

+Now that the licenses have been assigned to your users, you must assign a permission set so that the users have access to the objects they need to use.
+There are only two permission sets in Street As:

+- **BC_STR_USR** - A regular user of Street As.
+This user cannot change the settings on the Street As Setup table.
+- **BC_STR_ADM** - An administrator of Street As.
+This user has all the rights of a regular user but also has write permissions to the Street As Setup table.

+## Street As Setup

-After the app is installed, search for Street As Setup[^2] and launch the setup page.
+After the app is installed, the licenses have been allocated and the permissions have been granted, from within Business Central search for Street As Setup[^2] and launch the setup page.
 There's not a lot to enter here, in fact you can get up and running by setting only two fields.

-## Street As Setup

 ### Step 1.
 Set the New Zealand Country Code